omeka-s-modules/UriDereferencer/README.md

 - `useProxy: {bool}`: (default `false`) Use the local proxy server if configured?
 This is useful if the linked data service doesn't allow cross-origin HTTP requests (CORS).
-Note that the global `UriDereferencer` object must have set a valid `proxyEndpoint`.
+Note that the global `UriDereferencer` object must have set a valid `proxyUrl`.

 ### Service implementation example